-I have put a simple table together comparing most of the major names in the bed in a box industry, this includes the price of a king and a double which I have taken before any discounts that may exists.
+I have put a simple table together comparing most of the major names in the bed in a box industry, this includes the price of a king and a double which I have taken before any discounts that may exist.
 With a lot of these companies, they offer regular discounts so it is worth checking which one has the best discount at the time of buying.

 During my research, there were some a few stand out points.

-Simba is comfortably the most reviewed product on the market with nearly 8k TrustPilot reviews and a score of 9.4.
-It is also well reviewed on many other sites, so as far as this style of beds goes, I would say it should be high up on your list of choices.
+Simba is comfortably the most reviewed product on the market with nearly 8k Trustpilot reviews and a score of 9.4.
+It is also well-reviewed on many other sites, so as far as this style of beds goes, I would say it should be high up on your list of choices.